Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Conclusion

 \section{Conclusion}

-In this paper, we have provided the first systematic evaluation of recent transferable attacks, involving 23 representative transferable attacks against 9 representative defenses on ImageNet.
+In this paper, we have provided the first systematic evaluation of recent transferable attacks, involving 23 representative transferable attacks (in five categories) against 11 representative defenses (in four categories) on ImageNet.
 In particular, we have established new evaluation guidelines that address the two common problems in existing work.
 Our evaluation focuses on both attack transferability and stealthiness, and our experimental results lead to new insights that complement or even challenge existing knowledge.
 In particular, for stealthiness, we move beyond diverse imperceptibility measures and explore the potential of attack traceback based on image or misclassification features.
+User study results on image quality further support our findings.

-Overall, our work aims to give a thorough picture of the current progress of transferable attacks, and we hope that it can guide future research towards good practices in transferable attacks.
+Our work provides a thorough picture of the current progress of transfer attacks and demonstrate that existing problematic evaluations have indeed hindered the assessment of the actual progress in transferable adversarial images.
+We hope that our analyses can guide future research towards good practices in transfer attacks.